Skip to main content

 Introduction to Photojournalism

-Basic techniques of journalistic photography, digital imaging and editing.
+Learn basic techniques of journalistic photography, digital imaging and editing.
 Students must have access to a film or digital camera.
-(A lab fee will be assessed to non-majors.)

 JRL 318: